Logo

 delayed_instance.c.

-dulpicates a handler and all subsequent handlers see also _clone_handler
+Duplicates a MIB handler and all subsequent handlers.

 make sure we aren't pointing to ourselves.